marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 2. **App layout organization**: move social apps off your home screen, hide them in folders, or install a minimal launcher.
 3. **Grayscale mode**: enable during evening hours to reduce visual stimulation.
 4. **Physical boundaries**: create phone-free zones in your home.
 Can you leave your phone outside your room before going to bed?
 Take a walk leaving your phone at home -- how does it feel?
 Embrace the discomfort and get used to it.
-5. **Newsletters**: there are services that aggregate what happened over the week in your favorite websites.
+5. **Newsletters**: there are services that aggregate what happened over the week on your favorite websites.
 Instead of checking every few minutes, subscribe to one of them to receive a weekly summary.
 You'll realize that you aren't missing out on much.
 6. **Do less on your phone**: print documents or read them on your ebook, buy a newspaper (yes, in 2025!) instead of using the news app, replace your notes app with a real notepad, spend money on a vinyl player instead of Spotify, or uninstall Amazon and visit a store next time.
 7. **App-specific settings**: did you know that TikTok and Instagram have built-in Screen Time options?
 They aren't the best, but you can give them a try.
 Hacker News has a "noprocrast" option (i.e., "no procrastination") in your profile, too.
 8. **Use the browser instead of the app**: the sub-optimal experience might frustrate you enough to scroll less.
 9. **Get used to being bored**: it's actually good for you -- your creativity will increase.
 Can you manage to stare at your wall for a measly 15 minutes?
-10. **Going nuclear**: I'm of the opinion that social media is (1) inevitable in younger generations and (2) beneficial as long as you don't overuse.
-But if you need a break, try uninstalling or getting a dumbphone.
-A less known alternative to dumbphones is a smartwatch with SIM card.
+10. **Going nuclear**: if you really need a break, try uninstalling -- even if temporarily -- or getting a dumbphone.
+A less well-known alternative to dumbphones is a smartwatch with a SIM card.

 Many users report significant reductions in phone usage when combining multiple strategies consistently over time.
 The first two weeks are typically the most challenging, but continuing for 3-4 weeks can help develop habits to keep it under control.
 Habit formation takes persistence, but the benefits to your productivity and wellbeing are worth the initial effort!